tsengrr/AIchatbot/README.md

 ```

 ### Advanced Notes
-* Context control: sends only recent messages to keep latency low.
+* Context control: sends only recent messages to keep latency low; conversation history is filtered by mode.
 * Recommendation prompt: constrains the model to rank within fetched candidates; outputs Markdown bullets.

 ## How to Use (Web UI)
 1. Enter message and send (Enter to send, Shift+Enter for newline).
 2. Click “+” to start a new conversation or reload the page
 3. sidebar lists existing chats and they are listed by the edit time, when old sidebar is chosen, it will switch at the top.
-4. If you ask for movie/book recommendations with a topic + mood, the app fetches TMDB/Google Books, lets the model rank, and replies with Markdown bullets.
+4. In movie/book mode, the app cleans your input, infers mood, fetches candidates from TMDB/Google Books, ranks them, and replies with Markdown bullets.
 5. Conversation history is stored automatically; switching sidebar items loads past messages.
 6. user can change the sidebar's title or delete the sidebar